 As Mark Twain famously said, “The secret of getting ahead is getting started” and, while Mr. Twain is correct, sometimes figuring out where the starting point actually lies is an issue in and of itself.

 With our social media feeds filled with awe-inspiring and somewhat intimidating great works of digital art, it can be discouraging to know where to get started on your own journey with nature photography.
-We hope this article will provide some helpful advice if you are looking to enhance your photography skills in 2019.
+We hope this article will provide some helpful advice if you are looking to enhance your photography skills.

 Be monogamous with one lens